dgwyer/vuejs-developer-applicant-challenge/readme.md

   - Basic responsive styles have also been added to make the tab content render appropriately at various viewport widths.
   - All styles are prefixed (via Sass) to reduce any conflicts with core WordPress styles.
 - A custom autoloader used to include PHP files.
+- The active tab persists when refreshing the page via localStorage.